-Doors open at 7:15 a.m.
-Students should not arrive to school before 7:15 a.m.
-All students should arrive at school by 7:30 a.m.
-If you are not riding the bus, parents and/or guardians must drop students off in the lower student parking lot at the designated area between 7:15 and 7:30 a.m.
-Students may go to their lockers and then must report to their assigned area in the school building or to the cafeteria for breakfast.
-Staff members on duty in the cafeteria will dismiss students at 7:30 a.m. to their homerooms.
-Students entering school after 7:35 a.m. must sign in late in the main office and must submit a note from their parent/guardian explaining why they were late.
+Buses will begin arriving at 7:15 a.m.
+All students should arrive at school by 7:35 a.m.
+If you are not riding the bus, parents and/or guardians must drop students off behind the middle school between 7:20 and 7:35 a.m.
+Students entering school after 7:35a.m. must sign in late in the main office and must submit a note from their parent/guardian explaining why they were late.

 The school day ends at 2:35 p.m.
 Students will begin boarding their buses immediately following dismissal.
 Parents who pick up their children at or near the regular dismissal time may not park their cars nor wait in the bus loading zones.
+Please pull around behind the middle school and follow the pick up procedures.